Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Tips for Selecting Your Fragrance:

-• Listen to your intuition.
-Sometimes, the right fragrance just feels right.
+• Listen to your intuition — sometimes the right fragrance just feels right.

 What's the primary difference between Eau de Parfum and Eau de Toilette?

-How long does a Perfume Oil typically last compared to a Spray?
+How long does a perfume oil typically last compared to a spray?

-Is parfum better than toilette?
+Is parfum better than eau de toilette?

-How long does Eau de Toilette last for?
+How long does Eau de Toilette last?

 Should men use cologne or perfume?